TENAFLY BOARD OF EDUCATION

 Appendix – Salaries……………………………………………………………………….11

-This Agreement entered into by and between the BOARD OF EDUCATION OF TENAFLY, BERGEN COUNTY, NEW JERSEY (hereinafter called the "Board") and the TENAFLY EDUCATION ASSOCIATION (hereinafter called the "Association").
+This Agreement entered into this 22nd day of June, 2004 by and between the BOARD OF EDUCATION OF TENAFLY, BERGEN COUNTY, NEW JERSEY (hereinafter called the "Board") and the TENAFLY EDUCATION ASSOCIATION (hereinafter called the "Association").

 A. Recognition of the Association

 1. The Board hereby recognizes the Association as the exclusive representative of all Aides employees, whether currently under contract or on specified and approved leave, for the purpose of collective negotiations concerning the terms and conditions of employment of such aides, as provided for and pursuant to the provisions of the NJ Employer-Employee Relations Act.